 \subsection{Bounding the Discrepancy in Arbitrary Graphs}

-Throughout this subsection, we assume without loss of generality that $x^{(0)}\in\mathbb{Z}^{n}$ is any initial load vector with $\overline{x}\in[0,1)$ (cf.~Observation~\ref{obs:scaling} for a justification).
+Throughout this subsection, we consider the random matching or balancing circuit model.
+We assume, without loss of generality, that $x^{(0)}\in\mathbb{Z}^{n}$ is any initial load vector with $\overline{x}\in[0,1)$ (cf.~Observation~\ref{obs:scaling} for a justification).
 Let us fix any value $\epsilon > 0$, not necessarily constant.
-Then define the following set of vectors for any $\ell \geq 1$:
+Then, define the following set of vectors for any $\ell \geq 1$: